GodotVR/godot-xr-tools/_docs/movement/jump.md

 ## Setup
-The jump movement is implemented as a function scene that needs to be added to the controller node whose input we are using.
-This will add a PlayerBody if necessary.
+The jump movement is implemented as a function scene that needs to be added to the [XRController3D](https://docs.godotengine.org/en/stable/classes/class_xrcontroller3d.html) whose input we are using.
+This will add a [PlayerBody](https://godotvr.github.io/godot-xr-tools/docs/player_body/) if necessary.

 So if we want to implement the jump movement feature on the left hand